w3c/webdriver-bidi/proposals/core.md

 ## Target Discovery

 Now that we've outlined a way to target commands to the right place, there needs to be a way for the client to find out about these contexts.
 In the traditional command/response paradigm, the user can send a command such as "Get Window Handles" to find out about currently opened tabs, or "Find Element" to grab a reference to an iframe to switch into.
 In this world, discovering newly opened windows means polling the "Get Window Handles" command until a new handle appears in the list.
 In a bidirectional world, the server can proactively notify the client when a new target is opened, or a new frame or script context is attached.
-We should provide a way for the client to register for these notification events.
+We should provide a way for the client to register for these events.

 ### Discovering top-level targets